Last Updated on

 What does the future hold for Portugal’s legal cannabis market?

 As cannabis corporations race each other to secure a place in the European cannabis landscape, Portugal has become one of their favourite destinations.
-The foreign investments in Portugal’s cannabis industry have the potential to jumpstart the county’s cannabis market and to increase its budget.
+The foreign investments in Portugal’s cannabis industry and the successful legalization of medical cannabis in 2019 have the potential to jumpstart the county’s cannabis market and to increase its budget.

 In addition to further changing the legal situation of cannabis in Portugal, the massive cannabis investments in Portugal’s Alentejo region may change the region’s demographics by attracting young workers and boosting tourism.